The Jesuit Order

 Father C.A.
 Leininger, S.J.

 Some men feel called to serve God and the Church in a religious order like the Jesuits, Dominicans, or Franciscans.
 If a man feels called to try out the Jesuit vocation, he contacts the local Jesuit Vocation Director, who assists him in his discernment.
 If the man and the Vocation Director both agree that this looks like something God may be calling him to, then the man makes a formal application to join the Society of Jesus by entering the novitiate.
 Such an application involves several steps.
-They are outlined in the vocation section on the New Orleans Province webpage.
+They are outlined in the vocation section on the U.S. Central and Southern Province.

 If the man is accepted and enters the novitiate, he can expect to spend two years in this first phase of training before he makes his vows of poverty, chastity, and obedience.
 After vows, the typical course of studies is three years of philosophical and theological training, followed by three years of ministry, and then three more years of theological study before ordination as a priest.
 Some men wish to belong to the Jesuits without becoming priests; such men are Jesuit brothers, and have a slightly different training.